 What Are the Different Types of Webinars?

 But that’s not their only use.
-Here’s just some ways you can harness the power of webinars:
+Here are just some ways you can harness the power of webinars:

 Webinars for marketing, lead generation and partnerships

-Our friends at G2 run regular webinars on various topics with the goal of generating leads and driving registrations for their software:
+For example, G2 hosts webinars regularly with the goal of generating leads for their software:

 G2 covers a wide variety of topics in their webinars.
 Not only that, joint webinars are the perfect way to team up with other companies and subject matter experts in your industry.